 To remove a server from this boundary group, select the server and then click Remove.

 To stop use of this boundary group for associating site systems, remove all servers listed as associated site system servers.

 To configure fallback behavior, select the Relationships tab:

 Click Add, and then select the boundary group you want to configure.

 Set a fallback time for distribution points.
 After this period of time, clients in the boundary group you are configuring relationships for, will be able to begin searching for content from the distribution points of the boundary group you are adding.

-To prevent fallback to a specific boundary group, including the default site boundary group which is configured by default, select the boundary group and then check the box for Never fallback.
+To prevent fallback to a specific boundary group, including the default site boundary group that is configured by default, select the boundary group, and then check the box for Never fallback.

 Click OK to close the boundary group properties and save the configuration.

-To associate a site systme server with a boundary group
+To associate a site system server with a boundary group

 In the Configuration Manager console, click Administration > Hierarchy Configuration > Boundary Groups.